Family barbet breeding

 We are Anne-Sophie and Alain!
 Physiotherapist and former teacher, our two professional activities are resolutely focused on others…..

-In addition, being lovers of nature and long, quiet walks, we wanted a rustic and “sporty” canine companion.
-This is how, somewhat by chance, we came across during our research on the barbet.
-It was love at first sight, but we were astonished to see that it was almost disappearing....
+Furthermore, being nature lovers and long, quiet walks, we wanted a rustic and "sporty" canine companion.
+This is how, somewhat by chance, we came across the barbet during our research.
+It was love at first sight, but what was our surprise to find that it was almost endangered...

 Because to be good breeders, we never know enough, our training:

-When you are passionate, you give the best of yourself, and it is only by giving yourself without counting that you achieve results.
-But to do this, you must also give yourself the means to succeed!
+When you're passionate, you give your best, and it's only by giving your all that you achieve results.
+But to do this, you also need to give yourself the means to succeed!

-This is the reason why, in 2010, we both followed the SCC training to obtain the Certificate of Ability to Livestock (decree of 10/23/2000.
-Order of July 20, 2001), and participated in 2011 at the Symposium organized in Ghent, Belgium, by the SRSH on the theme of inbreeding and hereditary diseases in dogs.
+This is why we both followed the SCC training in 2010 to obtain the Certificate of Capacity for Breeding (decree of 23/10/2000.
+Order of 20 July 2001), and participated in 2011 in the Symposium organized in Ghent, Belgium, by the SRSH on the theme of inbreeding and hereditary diseases in dogs.

-In the field of breeding, and even more so, in a breed with small numbers like the barbet, it is advisable to know a minimum of genetics to avoid the traps set by the phenotypes, and above all to contribute to the development healthy subjects.
+In the field of breeding, and even more so in a breed with a small population like the Barbet, it is advisable to have a minimum knowledge of genetics to avoid the pitfalls set by phenotypes, and above all to contribute to the development of healthy subjects.

 The dogs who share our lives